pirxthepilot/terraform-aws-static-site/README.md

 ## Features

-* Deploys almost everything you need to create your static website
+* Deploys almost everything needed to create a static website
 * No need to make your S3 bucket publicly accessible - only Cloudfront can access it via Origin Access Identity (OAI)
 * URL rewrite function that appends index.html to the URI.
 Without this, Cloudfront is only able to render the top level `index.html` of your site (in other words, you can access `https://example.com` but not e.g. `https://example.com/foo`).